 - There's another form of exposure therapy called Flooding, where the exposure is done all at once ("in vivo" (live), or by using imagination), and maintained until the fear response dissipates.
 This dissipation is called habituation; it's what happens when you become used to a noise and stop hearing it, it's why other people might be able to smell your perfume long after you have grown used to it.
 There are many obvious concerns about this method, the main one being undue distress for the client.

 - Some therapists have begun to use Virtual Reality as an alternative way to control exposure to a stimulus.
-This would land somewhere between imaginative and in vivo, and can be very cost effective when the phobia is something extravagant like flying.
+This would land somewhere between imaginative and in vivo, and can be very cost effective when the phobia is of something extravagant, like flying.

 - It will come as no surprise to anyone who has read my previous posts that I prefer to use EMDR.
 I'm not going to repeat everything I've said in previous EMDR posts (although I encourage you to read them), but I will say that I've seen phobias resolved remarkably quickly.
 EMDR is accelerated processing, so the extent of time in which you're being emotionally exposed the the stimulus is vastly shortened.
 It also has its own generalization effect, one that seems to mirror and address phobic generalization; this is something that straight exposure therapy doesn't seem to have.